rymaju/baby-racket/README.md

 - Lambdas
 - Local definitions
 - Conditional branching (cond, if)
-- check-expect
+- check-expect / check-equal?

 ## [**Link to In-Browser IDE**](https://baby-racket.netlify.app)

+NOTE:
-NOTE: this project no longer supports the "mykanren" implementation of minikanren as of version 2.0.0
+- this project no longer supports the "mykanren" implementation of minikanren as of version 2.0.0
+- check-expect actually functions more like check-equal? and both refer to the same function under the hood

 ```
 import {prettyEvaluate, evaluate, prettify, STANDARD_ENV} from 'baby-racket';